barefootwriter/KPU/IDEA/dev/outcomes.md

 Craft
 -----

-* Creative, integrative, responsive, and engaged teaching and learning for the whole person.
+* Creative, integrative, interdisciplinary and engaged teaching and learning for the whole person.

 Design
 ------